1980 United States presidential election: Other major candidates

 Former governor Ronald Reagan of California was the odds-on favorite to win his party's nomination for president after nearly beating incumbent president Gerald Ford just four years earlier.
 Reagan dominated the primaries early, driving from the field Senate minority leader Howard Baker from Tennessee, former governor John Connally of Texas, Senator Robert Dole from Kansas, Representative Phil Crane from Illinois, and Representative John Anderson from Illinois, who dropped out of the race to run as an Independent.
 George H. W. Bush from Texas posed the strongest challenge to Reagan with his victories in the Pennsylvania and Michigan primaries, but it was not enough to turn the tide.
 Reagan won the nomination on the first round at the 1980 Republican National Convention in Detroit, Michigan, in July, then chose Bush (his top rival) as his running mate.
-Reagan, Bush, and Dole would all go on to be the nominees in the next four elections.
-(Reagan in 1984, Bush in 1988 and 1992, and Dole in 1996).
+Reagan, Bush, and Dole were the Republican nominees in the next four elections (Reagan in 1984, Bush in 1988 and 1992, and Dole in 1996).